rafaeloj/LetsFed/TCC_Relatorio.md

 The framework is designed for easy extensibility adding new components when nedded.

-Create the implementation -> Register in factory -> Add config dataclass -> Use in configuration file
+Create the component implementation -> Register in factory -> Add config dataclass -> Updates Buider component (if necessary) -> Use in configuration file

-This actions are similar for the strategies (for training, selecting clientes, aggregating weights, and passing parameters), as well as for metrics implementations.
+This actions are similar for all the strategies (for training, selecting clients, aggregating weights, and parameters strategies), as well as for custom metrics implementations.

 ![Extending the Framework](test/outputs/extensible_architecture.png)